-MLB All Star Game - A Closer Look
+MLB All Star Game Tickets

 The MLB All Star Game – often referred to as the "Midsummer Classic" – is a game featuring outstanding players chosen from National and American league teams, who oppose each other, league against league.
 Arch Ward, a Chicago Tribune sports editor, is credited with promoting the first All Star Game, which was held in Chicago in 1933 in conjunction with the Century of Progress Exposition.